 Inhale deeply through your nose.
 Fill your lungs with air.
 Feel your diaphragm expand.
 Then exhale through your mouth.
-It is important to simply release the air on the exhale and let the air flow out naturally.
+It is important to release the air on the exhale and let the air flow out naturally.
 Refrain from forcefully pushing the air out.
 Take 30–40 more breaths.
 Make sure that your breathing is relatively quick, but not rushed.

 Step 3: Hold your breath on the exhale